alsash110/comm-2216-obs/docs/processes/process_state.md

 * Stopped
 * Zombie

-Here is an example of what these processes look like:
+Here is an example of what some of these processes look like:
 ![Screen shot of list of processes](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/processes/top_1.png?raw=true "Top command output")

+---

+### Running/Runnable

 A _running state_ means the process is currently active and is performing operations using systems CPU.
 A _runnable state_ means the process is ready to run and is waiting to use the CPU.
 Both of these are represented with the letter `R` under processes state column `S` in Linux.

+---

+### Sleeping

 A _sleeping state_ means the process is waiting for resources that it does not have to run.
 Since it can not run, its access to the CPU is freed to make way for other processes.
 Once it receives the resources, the Linux scheduler will put it in a runnable state.